-In terms of potential short-term negative economic effects to the recreational sector, Alternative 1 (No Action) would have the highest potential negative economic effects since there is a payback provision, followed by Alternative 2, and Preferred Alternative 3.
+In terms of potential short-term negative economic effects to the recreational sector, Alternative 2 would have the highest potential negative economic effects since there is a payback provision that would occur regardless of stock status, followed by Alternative 1 (No Action), and Preferred Alternative 3.

 AMs can have direct and indirect social effects because, when triggered, can restrict harvest in the current season or subsequent seasons.
-While the negative effects are usually short-term, they may at times induce other indirect effects through changes in fishing behavior or business operations that could have long-term social effects.
+Although the negative effects are usually short-term, they may at times induce other indirect effects through changes in fishing behavior or business operations that could have long-term social effects.
 Some of those effects are similar to other thresholds being met and may involve switching to other species or discontinuing fishing altogether.
 Those restrictions usually translate into reduced opportunity for harvest, which in turn can change fishing behaviors.
 Those behaviors can increase pressure on other stocks or amplify conflict.
-While these negative effects are usually short term, they may at times induce other indirect effects that can have a lasting effect on a community.